 The debt may not be prepaid until three months prior to the maturity date of the mortgage loan (the "Prepayment Release Date").
 For Salt Lake City Marriott Downtown, we may prepay the loan on or after the Prepayment Release Date without payment of fees.
 However, we must pay to the lender, simultaneously with such prepayment, the interest that would have accrued on the outstanding principal balance of the loan at the regular interest rate through the end of the interest period in which such prepayment occurs.
 We may not prepay the loan without the express written consent of the lender, and we have no right to prepay the debt until October 2009.
 Notwithstanding the foregoing, if the lender accepts prepayment of the debt prior to October 2009, we must pay a penalty equal to the greater of (i) 1% of the outstanding principal and (ii) the present value, as of the prepayment calculation date, of a series of monthly payments over the remaining term of the loan, each equal to the amount of interest that would be due on the portion of the loan being prepaid, assuming an annual interest rate of 5.11% over the discounted reinvestment yield, as such term is defined in the agreement.

-The debt may be prepaid if it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of i) one percent of the outstanding principal amount or ii) a yield maintenance premium determined as set forth in the Deed of Trust.
+The debt may be prepaid.
+If it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of i) one percent of the outstanding principal ads.
+(2)

+The debt may be prepaid.
+If it is prepaid prove to request every, it is every the to request every, it is every the to request every is the every first.
+Trust.
 The debt allows for three one-year extensions provided that certain conditions are met.
 There is an accelerated amortization provision based on a predetermined formula of available cash flow.
 We have entered into an interest rate cap agreement on this debt.
 Breakage fees may be payable if the debt is repaid.

-Prepayment of the debt on the Marriott Los Angeles Aliport and Renaissance Worthington is not permitted until the earlier of (i) two years after securitization (the lender intends to sell all or a portion of the debt through one or more public offerings) or (ii) four years from the closi (3) (4) (5) (6) (7) (8)
+Prepayment of the debt is not permitted until the earlier of (i) two years after securitization (the lender intends to sell all or a portion of the debt through one or more public offerings) or (ii) four years from the closing date.
+Thereafter, we may pay a defeasance deposit in lieu of a prepayment in full will be permitted at par on the last three payment dates before the maturity date.
+The debt has a four-year interest only period.
+After the expiration of that period, the debt will amortize based on a thirty-year schedule.
+The debt relating to this hotel was incurred with an affiliate of Banc of America Securities LLC, a co-managing underwriter of our initial public offering, as lender.
+(4) (5) (6) (7) (8)